Tina-Mai/reclaim-LA/README.md

 # ZU-LM

 A research-driven podcast generator that creates engaging conversations about any topic.
+We've organized the code into an overall project with some subparts.
+After going throught his ReadMe, you will want to open the ReadMe file located in the zu-chat folder.

 ## Environment Setup